Sonaion/hackHPI2024/Task.md

 ## Output format

-The format of the output can be freely chosen but should retain the following contents.
+The format should follow the [output_example.json](output_example.json).

 Output the following information in a JSON file:
 - Total investment costs
 - Total operating costs
 - Total CO2 emissions
+- Total Demands
+- Total Loss

-For each generator, pipeline, and optionally storage, output the following information:
+For each Supplier, Pipeline, and optionally Storage, output the following information:
 - Total investment costs
 - Total operating costs
 - Total CO2 emissions

 For each area/building, output the following information:
+- Total Invest, Operating, CO2, Demand, Loss
-- Which generators, storage facilities were built on this area and in what quantity
+- Which Supplier, Storage facilities were built on this area and in what quantity
-- For each generator, storage:
+- For each Supplier, Storage:
-  - how much energy was produced in each respective hour
+  - Same output as for Total Suppliers, and Storages
-  - (optional storage) how much was loaded/unloaded into the storage and its current level.
+  - (optional storage) how much was loaded/unloaded into the storage and its current power level.

-For each pipeline, output the following information:
+For each pipeline-network, output the following information:
-- How much energy flows through each segment of the pipeline in each respective hour.
-- How much loss is incurred by the pipeline.

-Find a data structure that maps the network well as a graph.
+- Which nodes belong to the network
+- Total Invest, Operating, CO2
+- a key "connections" which is an array and contains an array with objects of 2 nodes and the length of the pipeline between them:
+  - a from Node
+  - a to Node
+  - a Usage (positive indicates the direction from->to, negative the opposite)
+  - Loss